ParmenidesSartre/microservice-fake-mall/README.md

 - /cart: routes to the Shopping Cart Microservice to add or remove items from a customer's cart
 - /orders: routes to the Order Management Microservice to place or view orders
 - /reviews: routes to the Customer Reviews Microservice to submit or view product reviews

+### User Management Microservice Routes:
+- /register: allows a user to create a new account
+- /login: allows a user to login to their account
+- /profile: retrieves and displays a user's profile information
+- /profile/update: allows a user to update their profile information
+- /password/reset: allows a user to reset their password
+- /roles/{username}: retrieves and displays a user's roles and permissions

 ### Product Catalog Microservice Routes:
 - /products: retrieves and displays a list of all products